 There are special gondolas that are designed to accommodate wheelchairs and ECVs.
 These Disney Skyliner gondolas are able to fit 6 guests.

 Strollers on the Disney Skyliner

 Of course, you are allowed to bring a stroller with you on the Disney Skyliner.
 However, it must fit within the size requirements set by the parks (generally 31 inches wide by 52 inches long).

 If you have a stroller that is on the larger side, you may be asked to fold it before boarding the gondola.
-This is almost always the case if you have a double stroller even if it is on the smaller size.
+This is almost always the case if you have a double stroller, even if it is a smaller size.
 B

 ringing a stroller on the Disney Skyliner may also reduce the capacity of the gondola from 10 guests to 6, so keep that in mind if you are traveling in a large group.